aviyelverse/Open-Source-Requests/GUIDELINES.md

 ![github-issue](guideline-images/github-issue.png)

 For code issues, we would recommend you to get the issue assigned to you on both the Open-Source-Requests and the original project repositories, before you start working on it.
-For non-code issues, please get the issue on Open-Source-Requests assigned to you and also make sure you contact the request owner.
+For non-code issues, please get the issue on Open-Source-Requests assigned to you and also make sure you contact the request owner as mentioned in the issue link.